SABBAHS/animal-quiz/README.md

 <ul>
 <li>Media queries have been placed to ensure that the quiz looks size appropriate in smaller screen sizes and that the question and answer text are readable by the user.
 <li>Whilst the background image features silhouettes of animals, I've decided to keep the image zoomed in as the images looked a bit distracting and too busy, the orange tones looked nice as it is, and complimented the theme of the webpage.
+<li>The 'Next' button is disabled until the user selects an answer.
+<li>Users may exit the quiz by clicking the refresh button on their browsers, however I intended not to add this button to ensure users are focussed on ending the quiz.
 </tr>
 </table>